K-theory of derivators revisited: Derivator -theory

 Note that the derivators $\{\iso_n \der\}_{n \geq 0}$ are equivalent in $\Der$ and the simplicial operators are equivalences of derivators.
-Therefore, since it is known that Waldhausen and derivator $K$-theory are different \cite{ankttd}, it follows that Waldhausen $K$-theory is not invariant under equivalences of derivators.
+Therefore, given that Waldhausen and derivator $K$-theory are different in general \cite{ankttd}, it follows that Waldhausen $K$-theory is not invariant under equivalences of derivators.
 In particular, it follows that there are equivalences of (pre)derivators which are not strong, and more specifically, there are derivators $\der$ such that the canonical `degeneracy' equivalence $\der \to \iso_n \der$ is not a strong equivalence. \end{rem}

 In the case where $\der = \der(\mathcal{C})$ for some derivable Waldhausen category $(\mathcal{C}, co \mathcal{C}, w \mathcal{C})$, the following variant of derivator $K$-theory is available.
 Passing to the homotopy categories of the $\S_{\bullet}$-construction, we obtain a new simplicial category, $[n] \mapsto \ho{\S_{n} \mathcal{C}}$, and a canonical morphism of simplicial categories $\ho{\S_{\bullet} \mathcal{C}} \to \S_{\bullet} \der(\mathcal{C})$.
 This is degreewise an equivalence of categories and therefore the induced map